Back of a Book Cover: Essentials one Must Know

 Now the spine is not technically a part of the back cover.
 However, it is included in the design if the book is over 130 pages long.
 This is, of course, for paperbacks and hardbacks.
 Indeed, there is no question of a spine if your book is an ebook.

-The spine shows the title of the book, the author’s full name in the same font as on the cover, and the publisher’s logo.
+The book spine shows the book title, the author’s full name in the same font as on the cover, and the publisher’s logo.
 Design-wise, it should be easy to read and spaced aesthetically well in a way that it can be viewed from the side.
 It needs to be as catchy as the book cover.

 Over to You